chcko/chcko/README.rst

 The data model is::

-  school 1-n period 1-n teacher 1-n class 1-n student 1-n problem
+  school 1-n field 1-n teacher 1-n class 1-n role 1-n problem

 The first 5 are called a role.
 A user has more roles.